 The 1944 Education Act put a duty on LEAs to provide school meals and this Act represented a shift from a service which provided for poor children to one which provided meals based on nutritional guidelines for all children.
 It was still wartime and the political climate was favourable for a policy which offered provision of school meals to the largest number of children.
 Central government took responsibility both for achieving this objective and for funding the majority of the costs involved.

 After the war, the welfare system in England was reformed along more universalist lines, particularly with regard to universal access to education and health.
 The reforms were outlined in the Beveridge Report, written by William Beveridge, father of the post-World War II British welfare state.
 In estimating cash allowances for the 1947 Family Allowance scheme, Beveridge had assumed the school meal service would become a universal benefit and made his estimates in anticipation of what he believed would be offered as benefits in kind.

 It was nutrition which allowed Beveridge to make this assumption.
 More precisely, the establishment of a nutritional base was perceived to be of benefit to all children regardless of family income.
 Universality seemed inevitable because adequate nutrition was seen to be of national benefit as well as a natural extension of the compulsory national education service.

 However, school meals as a universal benefit was never realised, and school food policy remained untouched until the nutrition standards were revised in 1966 and then again in 1975 when some food-based standards were introduced.

 The Milk Snatching Years

-As part of the ongoing cost reduction drive, measures to reduce eligibility for FSM were enacted.
-The 1986 Social Security Act changed the entitlement criteria for FSM and, as a result, the total number of children eligible for the benefit was reduced by 400,000.
+FSM policy was tailored further when measures to reduce eligibility were enacted via the 1986 Social Security Act, which changed the entitlement criteria.
+As a result, the total number of children eligible for receipt of FSM was reduced by 400,000.